ds300/derivablejs/README.md

 ---

 Havelock is a truly simple state management library for JavaScript.
-It believes in the fundamental interconnectedness of all things and contrives to give you cleaner and more robust code by taking control of your interconnections.
+It believes in the fundamental interconnectedness of all things and contrives to give you cleaner and more robust code by assuming control of your interconnections.

+It is fresh as a daisy right now so do give it a try, but perhaps wait a month or two before using it in production.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->